 Set the input attenuators for Receiver 1 (Channel 1) and Receiver 2 (Channel 2).
 If the measurement mode supports two measurements (Transmission and Reflection) you can set the attenuators for each measurement.
-Possible attenuator values are 0 dB, 10 dB, 30 dB and 40 dB.
-Increase the attenuators when you experience an overload, reduce the attenuators to improve signal to noise ratio.
+Possible attenuator values are 0 dB, 10 dB, 20 dB, 30 dB and 40 dB.
+Increase the attenuators when you experience an overload, reduce the attenuators to improve signal to noise ratio (see also Choosing the receiver attenuator on page 76).